 Pain relief is more that how you feel on one given day.
 If you feel good for a day or two, but then your symptoms return, it is like having to start all over again.
-That begins to affect your activity level, your emotions, relationships and your future.
+That begins to affect 4 areas.
+Activity level, your emotions, relationships and your future.

 Activity.
 Over time, people stop doing as much activity at work, at home and recreation-ally when the same old pain shows up repeatedly.
 Lowered activity is not a good plan for feeling good about yourself.
 We have a wonderful blend of hormones when we are doing our best.
-Areas of life that decline almost always begin with exercise.
+Areas of activity that decline almost always begin with exercise.
 Then, weekend outings are something that one might lose interest in.
-Church, visiting friends, projects can fade from our lives as we choose to play it safe and just survive.
+Gradually, church, visiting friends and personal projects are items that we avoid as we choose to play it safe and just survive.

 Emotions.
 When we face the same obstacle again and again, our emotions become hazy.
 We lose the pep of waking up and living and we just try to get through the day.
 Ask yourself, do I want to resolve this health problem I am having or just hide it temporarily?
 If your body hurts and your heart hurts, then your family members/friends will notice that you are 'not the same.'
 Erosion of emotions makes a great person less that what they used to be.